-Todd Hoover is an officer with the Racine Police Department, where he has served for more than 20 years.
-He was elected to the WPPA board in 2005, became Treasurer in 2012, and has served as the President since September of 2016.
-Todd continues to be an active member of the Racine Police Association, where he has spent more than 15 years on its Board of Directors and more than 10 years as its President.
+Niki Nelson is an officer with the Waukesha Police Department, where she has served for more than 25 years.
+She was elected to the WPPA board in September 2007, became the Vice President in 2019, and was elected President in April of 2023.
+Niki continues to be an active member of the Waukesha Police Association, where she has spent more than 20 years on its Board of Directors.

 Jim Palmer is responsible for the development, promotion, and operations of the WPPA.
 In addition to serving as the organization’s chief executive, he is also the WPPA’s spokesperson, chief legal counsel, and chief lobbyist.
 Jim also administers the WPPA’s Extended Legal Protection Plan (ELPP).
 Jim currently serves on the governing boards for the National Association of Police Organizations; National Law Enforcement Officers Memorial Fund, Inc.; Wisconsin Law Enforcement Accreditation Group; Wisconsin Injured Law Enforcement Officers Resource Council; and Wisconsin Coalition of Annuitants.
 Following the election of Tony Evers as Wisconsin’s 46th governor in 2018, Jim was appointed to the Public Safety and Criminal Justice Reform Policy Advisory Council.
 In 2020, Assembly Speaker Robin Vos appointed Jim to the Speaker’s Task Force on Racial Disparities, which was established to address racial disparities, educational opportunities, public safety, and law enforcement policies and standards.